 Trespasser rights

-Oftentimes, if someone has entered and occupied a property for a short amount of time, such as a few weeks, it may be considered a criminal situation.
-The trespasser is then held responsible for breaking and entering.
-If this is the case, the individual does not have any tenant rights and landlords can notify the proper authorities to report the incident as a break in.
+If someone has entered and occupied a property without authorization for a short period of time, it is called trespassing.
+The trespasser can be held responsible for breaking and entering.
+If this is the case, the individual does not have any tenant rights.
+Landlords should notify the proper authorities to report the incident as a break in.

 How to Evict Squatters and Trespassers

 The process of evicting a squatter is similar to evicting a traditional tenant, especially since the squatter is likely trying to gain tenant rights.
-If you’re dealing with an unwanted squatter or trespasser, here’s what you need to know about removing them from your property.
+If you’re dealing with an unwanted squatter or trespasser, here are key steps to know about removing them from your property.

 Step 1: Research squatter/trespasser rights

 You’ve already begun the process by researching squatter and trespasser rights.
-Now that you have an overview of their rights (or lack thereof), determine whether the intruder is classified as a squatter or a trespasser since the removal process will differ.
-Get familiar with your state laws on the matter as well since you may find that the process for evicting a squatter varies by locale.
+Now that you have an overview of their rights (or lack thereof), determine whether the intruder is classified as a squatter or a trespasser because the removal process will differ for each.
+Get familiar with your state laws on the matter as well.

 If the intruder is a squatter, you are legally allowed to send them a written notice to vacate the property.
 Follow the typical steps of a tenant eviction when dealing with a squatter.
 If the intruder is a trespasser, you’ll want to notify the authorities immediately.